 In addition to Looker’s native data delivery destinations (Amazon S3, email, SFTP, and webhook), you can also schedule periodic data delivery to a service that is integrated with Looker, and has been enabled by your Looker admin.
-Depending on what kind of data the service accepts, you can schedule delivery of a user-defined dashboard, a Look’s visualization, or a Look’s data.

 Creating and Editing Schedules